Recent or upcoming events include:

 Am I eligible?

-The competition is open to all active second and final year PhD candidates (including candidates in their submission pending period or whose thesis is under examination) by the date of the 3MT first submission deadline (14th April 2021).
+The competition is open to all active second to final year PhD candidates (including candidates in their submission pending period or whose thesis is under examination) by the date of the registration deadline (31st March 2023).

 How do I register?